Keep up to date on the latest reproductive health care issues in Ohio, and find out how you can fight back.

 This bill would ban abortions performed with the use of telemedicine, cutting off access to safe, legal abortion for patients who already have a difficulty accessing a provider.
 This bill is medically unnecessary as it does nothing to protect and health of patients and instead favors an ideologically-driven agenda over the well-being of Ohioans.

-Status: It passed out of the Ohio Senate (21-9) and is now waiting to be assigned a committee in the House.
+Status: It passed out of the Ohio Senate (21-9) and was assigned to the House Health committee on May 12, 2020.

 This bill would "prohibit an abortion if there was a detectable heartbeat."
 The biased language in this bill has no basis in medicine or reality.
 It is written to divert attention away from the fact that it bans abortion and hurt patients.